pohan-c-tw/yukiguni/README.md

 - The worker downloads the video
 - The worker uses `ffprobe` to read original video metadata
 - The worker uses `ffmpeg` to normalize the video into a CFR MP4 analysis video
+- The worker uploads the normalized analysis video back to Cloudflare R2
+- The worker uses MediaPipe Pose Landmarker to extract frame-level pose landmarks
-- The worker writes video metadata, normalization metadata, and job status back to PostgreSQL
+- The worker writes video metadata, normalization metadata, pose landmarks, and job status back to PostgreSQL
 - The frontend can poll job status and display either the successful result or a failure state
+- The pose debug page can load the normalized analysis video and render a frame-synced pose overlay

 ## System Flow